mhanauer/CGMCCSCBudget/README.md

 total.interven = yearFourCosts + yearThreeCosts + yearTwoCosts; total.interven
 ```
+Assuming that you will only see the reductions in tier two students at the end of year three therefore, costs won't go down until year four.

 This is assuming no help from anyone at MCCSC.

 enrollTwoTwo = .10 of the population will be small groups of five students; however, referral system is only about 50% accuracte.
 The 2.5% percent will be intensive tier three services.